animal-tree/Another-Version/2-Opposing-views.md

 - I started taking benzos in my 2nd year
 - I started working in Chenliang Xu's lab nearing the end of my 3rd year

-Chenliang was younger than Henry, a good amount closer to my age than Henry's<!--, and didn't have tenure yet, but would obtain tenure and a firstborn in the coming years-->.
+Chenliang was an associate professor, younger than Henry.<!--, and didn't have tenure yet, but would obtain tenure and a firstborn in the coming years-->.

 At the time of asking to join Chenliang's lab, the end of my 3rd year (near the end of Spring semester, 2020, before the university began Covid lockdowns), I had no publications.